-- As of 2019, 17 states and the District of Columbia have either a state inheritance tax or a state estate tax, and one has both.
-You can find a comprehensive list at sites such as McGuireWoods.com and Nolo.com.
+- As of 2023, 17 states and the District of Columbia have either a state inheritance tax or a state estate tax, and one has both.
+You can find a list at sites such as McGuireWoods.com, Nolo.com and TaxFoundation.org.

 - In 2019, Congress eliminated the “stretch IRA,” which had allowed beneficiaries to draw down inherited retirement accounts over their lifetime.
 Instead, if an account is bequeathed by someone who dies after 2019, the beneficiaries must typically empty the account within 10 years.

-- Fewer households will get a tax break for their charitable contributions, because their itemized deductions will be less than the new, higher standard deduction introduced by 2017’s tax law.
+- In recent years, fewer households have received a tax break for their charitable contributions, because their itemized deductions were less than the new, higher standard deduction introduced by 2017’s tax law.
 What to do?
 Consider bunching two or three years of charitable contributions into a single year, perhaps putting the money in a donor advised fund.

-- Households contribute some $2,300 a year, on average, to charities, based on statistics compiled by the National Philanthropic Trust.
-Individuals account for 68% of all charitable gifts, followed by foundations (18%), bequests (9%) and corporations (5%).
+- Individuals account for 64% of all charitable gifts, followed by foundations (21%), bequests (9%) and corporations (6%), according to Giving USA.

-- Are you age 72 or older and interested in making charitable gifts?
+- Are you in your 70s or older and interested in making charitable gifts?
 Qualified charitable distributions from an IRA were made a permanent part of the tax code at year-end 2015—and have become more attractive, thanks to the 2017 tax law, which boosted the standard deduction while curtailing itemized deductions.

 Next: Now or Later?